 For the AAI eVetting Procedure:

-Step 1: Complete the AAI eVetting Invitation form, sign it, present original ID’s with photocopies to the Club Children’s Officer, Aisling Parkes, for validation.
+Step 1: Complete the AAI eVetting Invitation form, sign it, present original ID’s with photocopies to the Club Children’s Officer, Barry O’Connell, for validation.
 Then post your completed eVetting Invitation form along with photocopies of the ID used, to Kieran Stout, Athletics Ireland, 19 Northwood Court, Northwood Business Campus, Santry, Dublin 9.
 This form contains the legal declarations required for an eVetting invitation which will be subsequently sent to you by email to you from athletics Ireland.
 The reason for this is that your signature is required to authorise the eVetting process.

 Step 2: Once your completed form is received, Athletics Ireland will then send you an e-mail inviting you to complete the online eVetting Application Form.